My Chef’s Apron

 Top Tips

-• Use Fresh Organic Produce: Use fresh vegetables and fruit from organic produce whenever possible to get the best fresh juice.
+• Use fresh organic produce: Use fresh vegetables and fruit from organic produce whenever possible to get the best fresh juice.

 Variations & Substitutions

 You can make this celery pineapple juice sweeter or more citrusy based on your taste preferences.
+Try it as written first, then adjust from there.

 Storage

-• Store your celery pineapple juice in a mason jar or pitcher with a lid in the refrigerator.
-It’s best enjoyed fresh, but you can keep it for up to 48 hours.
+Store the juice in a mason jar or pitcher with a lid in the refrigerator.
+It's best enjoyed fresh, but keeps well for up to 48 hours.
+Give it a good stir before serving to keep the flavors evenly distributed.

 Recipe FAQs